 Campus Dormitory: The Warren House, acquired with the 1905 purchase of the Warren estate property, was converted into a student dormitory in 1907 and remained the only campus housing until 1916.
-The house was officially named the Campus Dormitory by a … Continue reading

 In our last two Continuing Up the Hill posts we described the Warren estate property purchased by the Institute after the 1904 fire that destroyed the Main Building.
 The first building to be erected on the newly acquired property was the Carnegie Building.

 In our last “Continuing up the Hill” post we described the acquisition of the Warren property in 1905 following the fire which destroyed the Main Building.
 Along with a house and stable, the property contained 10.5 acres.
 During the next two years the Institute purchased more land.

 Lately we’ve been reviewing our collections for information about the era in which the first women students were admitted to Rensselaer.
 This occurred in the fall of 1942, after the United States entered World War II, as industries clamored for female engineers to help replace men called

 Posted by John Dojka on January 23, 2013

 Following the construction of the Main Building and Winslow Laboratory, Rensselaer’s trustees began planning for a third instructional facility—an astronomical observatory.
 In order to erect the observatory more land was needed, and in 1877 the Ranken property, situated on the east side of Eighth Street across from the Winslow Building, was purchased.
 The property had a 150 foot frontage on Eighth Street and extended about 500 feet to the top of the hill.
 The purchase included a house and stable.
 The Ranken House was about 40 feet square by two stories high and built of brick.

 Posted by John Dojka on November 23, 2009